DenMutlu/AzureATK/SMSS/SMSS_Demo1.md

 # Demo 01 — Reconnaissance of **mutlulabs**
+## !!
+You need to adapt the credentials to your context !!

 > **Goal:** Gather fast intel on the *mutlulabs* tenant (Or your lab tenant).
 > **Tools:** AADInternals · o365creeper · MicroBurst